danny-run/myretail/README.md

 ## Getting Started

+The service is designed as a stateless API and thus can be replicated in a cloud environment rapidly.
 The service is compiled using Maven, and runs on Spring Boot with MongoDB.

 ## Prerequisites